-DJO has certified to compliance with the AdvaMed Code of Ethics on Interactions with Health Care Professionals which also supports ethical collaborations.
+Many AdvaMed member companies have certified to compliance with the AdvaMed Code of Ethics on Interactions with Health Care Professionals which also supports ethical collaborations.
 It is by driving ethical collaborations that we help protect patients.
-To see all the companies that have certified to the Code, visit:
+To see the companies that have certified to the Code, visit: